Eric20Junior/screenshot_app/README.md

 - [click me](https://screenshot-app-nu.vercel.app/)
 # Screenshot App Documentation
 ## Introduction
 - Welcome to our Screenshot App!
-This application allows users to capture screenshots of web pages by providing a URL.
-The app leverages a third-party API to achieve the screenshot functionality seamlessly.
+This application enables users to capture screenshots of web pages by providing a URL.
+By leveraging a third-party API, the app seamlessly retrieves and displays screenshots, providing a user-friendly interface for quick and easy web captures.

 ## Table of Contents
 - Getting Started
 - Usage
--
+- API integration

 ## Getting Started
 - To get started with the Screenshot App, follow these steps: